Beasley015/Beasley2021BayesianPriors/README.txt

 where no mammals were captured during the sampling period, which is useful for setting up data for multi-species occupancy models.

-ModelOutputs: Contains posterior distributions (i.e. results) of Bayesian Multi-Species Occupancy Models described in the manuscript and in Appendix S1.
+Outputs: Contains posterior distributions (i.e. results) of Bayesian Multi-Species Occupancy Models described in the manuscript and in Appendix S1.

 More detailed metadata is included in each folder.